 (The Kursalon venue)

-I have a whole article with Christmas concert tips.
+Enjoy a whole article with my Christmas concert tips.
 These include the televised Christmas in Vienna musical gala in the Konzerthaus and other special performances in the major concert venues.

-Look out, in particular, for the atmospheric advent concerts in the central churches and cathedral.
+Look out, in particular, for the atmospheric concerts in the central churches* and, particularly, Stephansdom cathedral.

-This might also be the time for one of the Mozart & Strauss concerts put on especially for visitors in historical venues.
-Warm venues on crisp winter evenings seem to add another touch of ambience to the musical experience.
+This might also be the time for one of the Mozart & Strauss concerts put on especially for visitors.
+Light classical music in a historical venue on a crisp winter evening adds another touch of pleasure to the seasonal experience.

 Around the markets

-Keep an eye out (or ear open) for music as you peruse the markets.
+Keep an eye out (or ear open) for music as you peruse the markets, too.

 (Ice skating in the Rathauspark)

-If you wish to twirl and glide through the crisp Viennese air, then the Vienna Ice Skating Association is the place.
-They have a large outdoor ice rink that opens from early morning.
-Details here.
+If you wish to twirl and glide through the crisp Viennese air, then two main central outdoor options are:

-The Christkindlmarkt usually offers up a rather romantic ice skating trail (see photo above) through the adjacent park; it acts as a kind of warm up for the much-larger Ice World event that begins in mid-January.
+- The Christkindlmarkt offers up a rather romantic ice skating trail (see photo above) through the adjacent park; it acts as a kind of warm up for the larger Ice World event that begins January 23rd, 2025

 Local traditions